olivvybee/livasch.com/posts/2020-09-07-how-to-set-up-netlify-cms-previews-with-next-js.md

 To actually load and display the CMS, we need to import the `netlify-cms-app` module.
 But here's the issue: as soon as the module is imported, it'll try to access the global `window` object.
 That won't work because Next.js will try to prerender or server-side render the page, so `window` will be undefined and the page will crash.

 Instead, we'll use a dynamic import to only import the module once we know `window` is defined.
-We'll do that using the React `useEffectHook` and an inline anonymous `async` function (since dynamic imports are asynchronous).
+We'll do that using the React `useEffect` hook and an inline anonymous `async` function (since dynamic imports are asynchronous).

 ```jsx
 import { useEffect } from 'react';